InitWare/InitWare/README.md

 #### On what platforms does InitWare run?

-On NetBSD, FreeBSD, and GNU/Linux as an init system and on macOS, DragonFly BSD and OpenBSD as an auxiliary service manager.
+On NetBSD, FreeBSD, and GNU/Linux - its first-class targets- as an init system;
+on macOS, DragonFly BSD and OpenBSD as an auxiliary service manager.
 See [Support matrix].

 [Support Matrix]: https://github.com/InitWare/InitWare/wiki/Support-Matrix